Understanding typing.Literal for Strict Validation

 reportUnnecessaryTypeIgnoreComment = true

 Run mypy . and pyright in parallel during PR validation.
-Align both configurations to prevent false positives.
-This setup guarantees consistent typing.Literal strict validation across development and production environments.
+Align both configurations to prevent false positives and guarantee consistent typing.Literal validation across development and production environments.